-The course provides thorough training in a range of mental health issues and equips you with the ability to implement effective evidence-based interventions that are tailored to clients' requirements.
+The program provides thorough training in a range of mental health issues and equips you with the ability to implement effective evidence-based interventions that are tailored to clients' requirements.

-Applications for the 2021 intake will close on 30 October 2020.
+Applications for the 2021 intake have closed.
 For information about the 2022 intake, please contact us.

 Make sense of who we are

-At Western, our mandate is to develop your understanding through coursework, a research project, and 1,000 hours of supervised experience in clinical and other appropriate settings.
+At Western, our mandate is to develop your understanding through programwork, a research project, and 1,000 hours of supervised experience in clinical and other appropriate settings.

 You will also explore the inner workings of the human mind, be given the knowledge and skills you need to understand dysfunctional behaviour and psychopathology, and learn how to implement effective evidence-based interventions, including cognitive behavioural therapy.

-This course is fully accredited by the Australian Psychology Accreditation Council, and the Australian Psychological Society College of Clinical Psychologists.
+This program is fully accredited by the Australian Psychology Accreditation Council, and the Australian Psychological Society College of Clinical Psychologists.

 Learn from the best

 Western has been ranked in the Top 200 Universities in the world for Psychology in the 2021 QS World University Rankings by Subject.
 We are also ranked in the Top 175 Universities for Psychology in the Times Higher Education 2020 Subject Rankings.